akka/alpakka/docs/src/main/paradox/pravega.md

 Pravega provides a durable storage with an unified API to access to cold events.

-When messages are ingested, a *routing key* can be used to insure @extref[ordering guarantees](pravega:/pravega-concepts/#ordering-guarantees) at scale.
+When messages are ingested, a *routing key* may be used to ensure @extref[ordering guarantees](pravega:/pravega-concepts/#ordering-guarantees) at scale.

 For more information about [Pravega](http://www.pravega.io/) please visit the official @extref[documentation](pravega:/).